amazongodman/tidymodels_naming_conventions/README.md

 https://www.tmwr.org/tidyverse.html#principles

-However, when you read the code in TMWR, you may find that the objects are named differently even though their contents are the same.
+However, when you read the code in TMwR, you may find that the objects are named differently even though their contents are the same.
 Therefore, I would like to organize the relationship between names and contents in TMwR and suggest naming conventions to help you when you feel like writing tidy code.

 # object name and contents table

-The names of the objects were written in a clear way using suffixes.
 I mainly checked this by looking at TMWR, but I also referred to blogs of people who wrote tidymodels code.
 The names were given in the following relationships.

 |names|objects||names|objects|
 |---|---|---|---|---|